PolyBin3D: A Suite of Optimal and Efficient Power Spectrum and Bispectrum Estimators for Large-Scale Structure: Quasi-Optimal Polyspectrum Estimators

 \subsection{Specialization to Spectroscopic Surveys}

 In the above sections, we have presented formal estimators for quantities appearing in the $n$-point correlators of a generic field $d_i$.
 Here, we will consider their application to three-dimensional surveys, such as the galaxy density measured by spectroscopic surveys or the matter density field from simulations.
-Whilst we leave the details of the precise $n$-point estimators to \S\ref{sec: power-spectra}\,\&\,\S\ref{sec: bispectra}, we will here discuss the form of the data and an appropriate weighting scheme $\tCi$, since these impact estimators of all order.
-Throughout this section we will \textit{not} assume that $\C$ is full-rank, unlike previous works.
-This is discussed in more detail in \S\ref{subsec: Sinv-weighted-estimators}.
+Whilst we leave the details of the precise $n$-point estimators to \S\ref{sec: power-spectra}\,\&\,\S\ref{sec: bispectra}, we will here discuss the form of the data, \resub{the pointing matrix $\mathsf{P}$ and the covariance $\C$}, since these impact estimators of all order.
+Throughout this section we will \textit{not} assume that $\C$ is \resub{invertible}, unlike previous works.
+This is discussed in more detail in \S\ref{subsec: weighting}.